giampaolo/psutil/docs/api.rst

   fragmentation.
 Its effectiveness depends on allocator behavior and fragmentation patterns.

+  .. availability:: Linux with glibc, Windows, macOS, FreeBSD, NetBSD

   .. versionadded:: 7.2.0

-  Availability: Linux + glibc (e.g. not MUSL), Windows, macOS, FreeBSD, NetBSD

 ----